 Community Heart & Soul does not replace other community development programs or planning processes that a town is engaged in.
 Community Heart & Soul complements other community initiatives (economic development planning, comprehensive planning, Main Street, etc.) and becomes the community engagement arm for other programs and planning.

-Community Heart & Soul is a bottom-up, resident-driven process that determines a town’s future based on what matters most to resident in their communities.
+Community Heart & Soul is a bottom-up, resident-driven process that determines a town’s future based on what matters most to residents in their communities.
 The strength of the model lies in the design: there is no particular agenda being promoted, other than a genuine desire to improve community relationships, planning, and collaborative decision-making through engaging in the process.
+Community Heart & Soul must not be driven by any political, social or religious agenda.